Kim-Ward/as-masterclass/test_driven_development.md

 Suitable for implementation in a Jupyter Notebook.

 * Here is a program that passes all of its tests.
 This will be a useful reference guide.
-Edit the test 'ready_to_move_on = FALSE' in order to progress to the next stage.
+Edit the test `ready_to_move_on = FALSE` in order to progress to the next stage.

 One-letter Vigneres.